KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `new Date()` in file `MMM-WeatherGraph.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-WeatherGraph.js`: OpenWeather API 2.5 is deprecated since June 2024.
-Please update to 3.0.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: Found `XMLHttpRequest` in file `d3.min.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `d3.min.js`: Replace it with built-in fetch.
-7. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-WeatherHourlyByDay by dWoolridge](https://github.com/dWoolridge/MMM-WeatherHourlyByDay)